7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 Avoiding failure is a worldwide phenomenon.
 It feels safer and more relaxed to not have to learn that new foreign language or new phone system.
 We equate less responsibility to our own personal comfort.
 However, this is not how we grow our business or ourselves.

 Using the hiking analogy again, sometimes we think there is a mountain to climb.
-We believe that learning French will be so hard and take so much time to learn.
+We believe that learning French will be hard and take a lot of time to learn.
 But most of all, we believe we won’t enjoy the journey.
 Therefore, a person’s belief system becomes accepting change has little benefit.

 Just because you are entering unknown territory does not mean it is bad.
 Give yourself permission to acknowledge and experience fear and then take action anyway!